 The Production Insurance ginseng pilot offers establishment protection for seedling gardens.
-A claim may be paid if an insured peril causes damage to half an acre or more and you decide to reseed your crop or overseed your crop.
+A claim may be paid if an insured peril causes damage to half an acre or more and you decide to replant your crop or overseed your crop.

 If you are overseeding your crop, you must manage the overseeding of gardens in agreement with Agricorp and based on good farm management practices.